marcasmar94/VDA5050-POCO/README.md

-Here’s a draft for your `README.md` file for the `main` branch:

----

 # VDA5050 POCO Models

 This repository provides plain C# models for the different versions of the VDA5050 standard.
 The structure of the repository is designed to allow easy access and management of models for each version of the standard.